slipchansky/parcel-delivery-app/doc/whatisdoneadwhatisnot.md

 - The PublicAPI module is implemented in a synchronous style, that is not good for handling the requests that should just  be delegate to downline.
 In a real project it would better use something like spring-flux.

-- I didn't implement bin validation at all.
-That may be done fairly straightforwardly, but it requires careful attention to each field to be validated and as a consequence that is time consuming task as for the test.

-- I have introduced mechanisms for tracking call-flow by requestId and correlationId headers, but I have not provided an end-to-end correlationId transition within the inter-service exchange via AMQP.

 - I have not worked out in detail the error handling resulting in the processing of incoming messages from AMQP.

 - I haven't implemented unit testing for Rest API.
 Development of such tests are also pretty time-consuming because of lot of details that should be checked.